dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 This is where the **Policy Information Point (PIP)** comes in.
 The PIP retrieves additional attributes from user directories, databases, metadata services, etc., and supplies them to the PDP as needed.

 But here’s where a crucial detail often gets missed: the PDP doesn't always answer a **closed question** like “yes” or “no”.
-In many cases, the PDP may answer **open questions**, like:
+In many cases, the PDP may answer **open questions** with answers like:

 * Alice can read the article, but only the excerpt.
 * Alice can read the full article if her subscription is Premium or if the article is marked as public.